-Whatever your reason is, we’ve got tips and strategies to help you quit.
+Whatever your reason, we have tips and strategies to help you quit.

 However, existing research has linked chemicals in e-cigarettes to:

-If health reasons aren’t a big motivator, you might also want to think about:
+If health reasons aren’t a big motivator, you might think about:

 - the money you’ll save by quitting